 Washington, DC, United States

 Senior staff members comprise IDRC’s Centre Management Committee.
-Committee members include our four regional office directors and the directors from our main program focus areas.
+Committee members include our five regional office directors and the directors from our main program focus areas.

 The Committee works with the president to support research for development — providing advice and guidance on corporate objectives, policies, and programs.
 The Committee communicates our interests and values in Canada, and internationally.